Lilypad Litepaper

 Abstract

-This paper outlines the core thesis, architectural structure, cryptoeconomic system, and forward-looking roadmap for Lilypad.
-Our goal: to create a programmable substrate that supports open AI as a public good—and enables the next era of agentic computation, composable intelligence, and developer-owned ecosystems.
+This paper outlines the core thesis, architectural structure, crypto-economic system, and forward-looking roadmap for Lilypad.
+Our goal: to create a programmable substrate that supports open AI as a public good and enables the next era of agentic computation, composable intelligence, and developer-owned ecosystems.

-1. Introduction: Infrastructure Shapes Intelligence
+1. Introduction: Infrastructure Shapes Intelligence... and Competitive Edge

 We’re at a convergence point of three arcs:

-The Arc of AI—from statistical tooling to foundational models to agentic systems running autonomous workflows.
+The Arc of AI: from statistical tooling to foundational models to agentic systems running autonomous workflows.

-The Arc of Coordination—from institutionally brokered trust to cryptographic primitives, on-chain settlement, and composable economic logic.
+The Arc of Coordination: from institutionally brokered trust to cryptographic primitives, on-chain settlement, and composable economic logic.

-Today’s centralized AI infrastructure imposes extractive defaults:
+Today’s centralised AI infrastructure imposes monopolistic control & extractive defaults:

 Compute access intermediated by monopolistic brokers